 Suit the action to the word.

 Layzell, Richard (2008) Suit the action to the word.
-[Performance] (Unpublished)
+[Performance]

 Full text is not in this repository.

 Suit the Action to the Word is a performance by Richard Layzell.
 The development of this piece was linked with the recently uncovered autobiographical knowledge that Layzell's ancestors lived in a street near the site of the new building in Colchester in the mid 19th Century.
 This led to extensive local and national research into the life of Phoebe Layzell, Layzell's great great grandmother.
 Through her relocation to London and residence in Buckingham Street she shared a house with the eminent Victorian architect William Burges and had the journalist Dutton Cook as a neighbour.
 Dutton Cook's published text Suit the Action to the Word led to the title for this piece.

-|Research Areas:||School of Media and Performing Arts > Media & Performing Arts|
+|Research Areas:||A. > School of Media and Performing Arts

-|Deposited On:||08 Jul 2010 08:05|
+|Date Deposited:||08 Jul 2010 08:05|